Walk...

 God is a judge.
 He will call every person, every deed and every word into accountability, and He will grant reward or lack thereof based upon the facts.

-“Far be it from You to act in this manner, to kill the righteous with the wicked.
-And far be it from You, that the righteous should be as the wicked.
+“Far be it from You to do such a thing as this, to slay the righteous with the wicked, so that the righteous should be as the wicked; far be it from You!
 Shall not the Judge of all the earth do right?”
 (Genesis 18:25).

-“…before the LORD; for He comes, for He comes to judge the earth; He shall judge the world with righteousness, and the people with His truth (Psalms 96:13).
+“…before the LORD; for He is coming, for He is coming to judge the earth.
+He shall judge the world with righteousness, and the people with His truth” (Psalm 96:13).

-“But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels, to the general assembly and church of the first-born who are written in Heaven, and to God the judge of all, and to the spirits of just men made perfect, and to Jesus the Mediator of the new covenant, and to the blood of sprinkling that speaks better things than that of Abel” (Hebrews 12:22-24).
+“But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, to an innumerable company of angels, to the general assembly and church of the firstborn who are registered in heaven, to God the Judge of all, to the spirits of just men made perfect, to Jesus the Mediator of the new covenant, and to the blood of sprinkling that speaks better things than that of Abel” (Hebrews 12:22-24).

-“For God did not send His Son into the world to condemn the world, but so that the world might be saved through Him” (John 3:17).
+“For God did not send His Son into the world to condemn the world, but that the world through Him might be saved” (John 3:17).

 Judgment has been transferred from the Father to the Son.

-“For the Father judges no man, but has committed all judgment to the Son, so that all should honor the Son, even as they honor the Father.
+“For the Father judges no one, but has committed all judgment to the Son, that all should honor the Son just as they honor the Father.
 He who does not honor the Son does not honor the Father who sent Him” (John 5:22-23).

 The subject of judgment can be very lengthy and we will only attempt to cover what many consider to be the two main judgments here.
 In respect to these judgments we will only attempt to cover them in outline and not in detail.